sam-somathilaka/TETC_Wet-Neuromorphic/README.md

 **1. MultipleRegressionDataGenerate.py:** This script stimulate the gene perceptrons *b3067* and *b3357* similarly to the script **RegressionDataGenerate.py**.
 This, in turn, compute the gene expression output of the GRNN that is used in the following script to extract variety of mathematical curves.

+**2. MultiNonRegressionRSSCalculate.py:** Using the expression data generated, this script calculates the RSS values for various cur

 ## Classification Analysis

 This analysis requires multiple scripts.
 However, we have only uploaded the main scripts to give the reader a comprehensive idea about the model.
 Description of each file is given below.